JasonLiu134/project-recipes/README.md

   height="400"
   frameborder="0"
 ></iframe>
-_Note: The 5 recipes with the most calories content and the 5 recipes with the highest level of carbohydrates were excluded for the same reason as above._
+_Note: The 5 recipes with the highest calorie content and the 5 recipes with the most carbohydrates were excluded for the same reason as above._

-We can also notice a slight positive correlation between the amount of carbohydrates and the calories in a recipe.
+We can also notice a slight positive correlation between the amount of carbohydrates and the calories in a recipe, since recipes with more carbohydrates seem to have higher calories, too.
 The correlation appears to be is slightly stronger than what we see in the sugar scatterplot, but we can't be 100% sure.

+Both of these plots tell us that the `'Sugar (PDV)'` and `'Carbohydrates (PDV)'` columns may have a positive correlation with a recipe's calories.

 ### Interesting Aggregates